|Date Posted||September 6, 2018|

 - Candidate must be willing and able to travel to meetings and to attend conferences and meetings representing VIVA.

-- Aptitude for thinking creatively and developing products and services, such as publications, training materials, workshops, conferences, and other tools relevant to open education and scholarly communications.
+- Aptitude for thinking creatively and developing products and services, such as discovery and e-resource management tools relevant to open and affordable course content.

-- Experience with editing web pages and managing websites.
+- Experience with editing web pages and managing databases and websites.